TalTech-HPC-Centre/user-guides-source/docs/quickstart.md

 _**where uni-ID should be changed to user's uni-ID.**_

 The cluster is accessible from inside the university and from major Estonian network providers.
-If you are traveling (or not on one of the major networks), the access requires [FortiVPN](https://taltech.atlassian.net/wiki/spaces/ITI/pages/38994267/Kaug+hendus+FortiClient+VPN+Remote+connection+with+FortiClient+VPN) (with previously shown command) or a two-step login using a jump-host:
+If you are traveling (or not on one of the major networks), the access requires [FortiVPN](https://taltech.atlassian.net/wiki/spaces/ITI/pages/38994267/Kaug+hendus+FortiClient+VPN+Remote+connection+with+FortiClient+VPN) (with OnDemand session or  previously shown command).

-    ssh -l uni-ID@intra.ttu.ee uni-ID@proksi.intra.ttu.ee
-    ssh uni-ID@base.hpc.taltech.ee

-_where all uni-ID should be changed to user's uni-ID._

 For using graphical applications add the `-X` switch to the SSH command, and for GLX (X Window System) forwarding additionally the `-Y` switch, so to be able to start a GUI program that uses GLX the connection command would be: